-The results are reported in Table 6.
-Except for the coefficients displayed in the two tables, the specification throughout Table 6 is identical to that in Table 5.
+The results are reported in Table 7.
+Except for the coefficients displayed in the two tables, the specification throughout Table 7 is identical to that in Table 6.
 Columns 1 and 2 report the simplest reduced-form specification, with and without transition years, and constraining the coefficients of democratic capital to be the same under democracy and autocracy.
 Domestic democratic capital has a positive and significant estimated coefficient, as expected.
 Foreign democratic capital, on the other hand, has a negative estimated coefficient not significantly different from zero.

-Motivated by the earlier findings that political instability has different implications under democracy and autocracy, columns 3 and 4 allow the coefficients of democratic capital to differ by lagged political regime (with and without controls for transition years).
+Motivated by the earlier findings that expectations of regime changes appear to have different implications under democracy and autocracy, columns 3 and 4 allow the coefficients of democratic capital to differ by lagged political regime (with and without controls for transition years).
 Consistent with the results in earlier tables, the positive effect of democratic capital is only present among those countries that were democracies in the previous period.
-Moreover, now both the domestic and foreign components of democratic capital have a positive and significant effect on growth, as expected (although controlling for transition years reduces the effect of the foreign component of democratic capital in column 4).
+Moreover, the domestic component of democratic capital continues to have a positive and significant effect on growth, as expected while the effect of the foreign component of democratic capital remains insignificant in both regimes.

 Finally, column 5 adds the lagged democracy indicator on its own.
 This is more demanding on the data, because of collinearity (the correlation coefficient between lagged democracy and domestic democratic capital is almost 0.8).
 Nevertheless, the results in previous columns hold up pretty well.
-Again, these findings support the hypothesis that becoming a democracy on average leads to an improvement in TFP (in terms of the model, $\alpha > 0$).
+Again, these findings support the hypothesis that becoming a democracy on average leads to an improvement in TFP and growth.

-The point estimates imply powerful effects of democratic capital on growth and long-run income in democracy.
-Suppose we reconsider the experiments discussed in Sections 5.2 and 6.1 above.
-Given the estimated convergence rates and the estimated coefficients of democratic capital reported in columns 3 to 5, a switch from 0 to 1, from minimum to maximum domestic democratic capital, would raise long-run income in a democracy by more than 75%, and a boost of foreign democratic capital by 0.4 units would raise long-run income in a democracy by about 30%.
+The point estimates imply powerful effects of domestic democratic capital on growth and long-run income in democracy.
+Suppose we reconsider the experiments discussed in Sections 5 and 6.1 above.
+Given the estimated convergence rates and the estimated coefficients of domestic democratic capital reported in columns 3 to 5, a switch from 0 to 1, from minimum to maximum domestic democratic capital, would raise long-run income in a democracy by more than 75%.

-Once more, the results in Table 6 are robust to measuring democratic capital with lower values of the depreciation rate δ , or to the inclusion of non-parametric continental growth trends.
+As in the case of Table 6, the results in Table 7 are robust to measuring democratic capital with lower values of the depreciation rate δ , or to the inclusion of non-parametric continental growth trends.
 Overall, these findings confirm that the positive effect of democratic capital within democracies is reasonably robust and quantitatively relevant.
 This in turn is evidence in favor of the hypothesis that, on average, democracy has higher TFP than autocracy, particularly in the group of countries that is more often under democratic government.